viniciusbds/navio/README.md

 ----------------------------

-**Navio** is an extremely simple tool that aims to create containers based on linux namespace, cgroups and chroot resources.
-The Navio goes up containers, that is, processes with namespace isolation (PID, MOUNT ...), possible limitation of the amount of resources used via cgroups and a mini operating system that currently can be:
+**Navio** is an extremely simple tool that aims to create linux containers based on the linux namespace and cgroups features.
+The Navio goes up containers, that is, a set of processes with namespace isolation (PID, MOUNT ...), possible limitation of the amount of resources used via cgroups and a mini operating system that currently can be:

 - alpine
 - busybox